-This study was funded by a joint grant from the National Water Research Institute (03-WQ-001) and the U.S. Geological Survey National Institutes for Water Research (UCOP-33808), together with matching funds from the counties of Orange, Riverside, and San Bernardino in southern California.
-MODIS data were acquired as part of the NASA's Earth Science Enterprise and were processed by the MODIS Adaptive Processing System (MODAPS) and the Goddard Distributed Active Archive Center (DAAC) and are archived and distributed by the Goddard DAAC.
+This study was funded by a joint grant from the National Water Resource Institute (03-WQ-001) and the US Geological Survey National Institutes for Water Research (UCOP-33808), together with matching funds from the Counties of Orange, Riverside, and San Bernardino in southern California.
+MODIS data were acquired as part of the NASA's Earth Science Enterprise, and processed by the MODIS Adaptive Processing System (MODAPS), the Goddard Distributed Active Archive Center (DAAC), and are archived and distributed by the Goddard DAAC.
 The JPL effort was supported by the National Aeronautics and Space Administration through a contract with the Jet Propulsion Laboratory, California Institute of Technology.
 NEOCO measurements were supported by the University of California Marine Council's Coastal Environmental Quality Initiative.
 Partial support for human virus and fecal indicator virus study was provided by Water Environmental Research Foundation award 01-HHE-2a.
 We also acknowledge the contribution of Weiping Chu at UCI for technical assistance with human viruses analysis.
 The authors acknowledge the input and feedback from numerous colleagues, most notably Chris Crompton, George L. Roberson, Charles D. McGee, Rick Wilson, Brett F. Sanders, Patricia Holden, Ronald Linsky, and Steve Weisberg.
 Sample collection and processing was carried out with the help of Youngsul Jeong and Ryan Reeves.
-The authors also thank the Assistant Manager of the City of Newport Beach, David Kiff, the Chief of the Newport Beach Fire Department, Timothy Riley, John Moore, and Brian O'Rourke for arranging the February 23 cruise, and the officials at the Orange County Sanitation District for assisting in the collection and analysis of offshore and surf zone water samples.
+The authors also thank the Assistant Manager of the City of Newport Beach, David Kiff, the Chief of the Newport Beach Fire Department, Timothy Riley, John Moore, and Brian O'Rourke for arranging the 23 February cruise, and officials at the Orange County Sanitation District for assisting in the collection and analysis of offshore and surf zone water samples.
 Some of the data and ship time for this study were donated by the Bight'03 program.
 The authors also acknowledge the excellent feedback provided on the manuscript by three anonymous reviewers.

-Supporting Information Available
+Supporting Information Available.

 Sampling and analysis protocols, calculation of the orthokinetic coagulation time scales, and additional figures.
-This material is available free of charge via the Internet at http:// pubs.acs.org.